pvavra/temp-ipsy/docs/open-science/research-data-management/publish.md

 - [Zenodo](https://zenodo.org/)
 - [RDC at ZPID](https://rdc-psychology.org/)

-Your code can be additionally hosted in platforms such as Github, Gitlab or Bitbucket if you expect and want other people have a more interactive and collaborative approach to your code.
+If you expect and whish other people to have a more interactive and collaborative approach to your code consider to share it also in other platforms such as Github, Gitlab or Bitbucket.
+Refer to the section about [code sharing].
+[code sharing]: ../../code-management/sharing

 ## Pre-registration